roke22/laravel-sanctum-vuejs3-vitejs-bulma/README.md

     3. Instead of modifying the sanctum config file, we add the SANCTUM_STATEFUL_DOMAINS variable to the env to have greater visibility

-    4. We modify in the env SESSION_DRIVER=cookie
+    4. We modify in the env
+            SESSION_DRIVER=cookie
+            SESSION_DOMAIN=.domain.com
+            SANCTUM_STATEFUL_DOMAINS=your.domain.com:8000,your.domain.com

+       In SANCTUM_STATEFUL_DOMAINS we put both because Vitejs use the port 8000 for frontend development so we ensure that both are trusted

 ### Frontend
     1. Install vitejs with the command: